-For travellers looking to explore past Paris, Barcelona, and London, Eastern Europe offers stylish capital cities with world class museums, breathtaking natural beauty, and well-preserved architectural gems dating back to medieval times.
-Whether it’s your first time travelling to Eastern Europe or your 50th, here’s our suggestions for the 25 places you must see at least once in your life.
+For travellers looking to explore past Paris, Barcelona, and London, Eastern Europe offers stylish capital cities with world-class museums, breathtaking natural beauty, and well-preserved architectural gems dating back to medieval times.
+Whether it’s your first time travelling to Eastern Europe or your 50th, here are Culture Trip’s suggestions for the 25 places you must see at least once in your life.

 The Hungarian Parliament Building, also known as the Parliament of Budapest, is the largest building in Hungary, and one of the largest Parliament buildings in the world.
 The symmetrical facade of the exterior is designed in the Gothic Revival style, but the inside is just as impressive.
 Book your tour in advance to avoid waiting in long lines.